-Narciso Rodriguez Musc Noir Rose, £82, dubbed the "French girl perfume", has also found fame on the platform.
+Narciso Rodriguez Musc Noir Rose, $153, dubbed the "French girl perfume", has also found fame on the platform.
 Described as a sensual floral vanilla thanks to rose, plum, pink pepper and vanilla, it has amassed an enormous 387.7 million mentions at the time of writing.
-Then there's Refinery29 Beauty Innovator Award winner Ellis Brooklyn Vanilla Milk Eau de Parfum, £88, chosen by R29 senior beauty writer Amanda Mitchell.
-"Usually, in my mind, [vanilla perfume] is linked to mean girls in high school," wrote Amanda, "but I'm obsessed with this marshmallow-y, puffy light fragrance.
-It's not cloying, and sinks into my skin perfectly, but without overtaking the room."

-If you have less to spend, try Zara Nude Bouquet, £17.99, with zingy cherry, sweet peony and vanilla, or a personal favourite of mine, Eilish by Billie Eilish Eau de Parfum, £49, which is surprisingly luxe thanks to petals, vanilla and musk.
+If you have less to spend, try Zara Nude Bouquet, $35.95, with zingy cherry, sweet peony and vanilla, or Eilish by Billie Eilish Eau de Parfum, $96, which is surprisingly luxe thanks to petals, vanilla and musk.

 Kayali Vanilla Royale is the most sumptuous, cocooning and addictive fragrance in my overflowing collection, and it really sticks around.
 One spray is enough to last for eight hours and, of course, it's the vanilla which bows it out at the end of the day.
 Mona calls it a "beast mode" fragrance thanks to the impressive sillage (the degree to which a scent lingers in the air).
 "I really do feel as though this fragrance is unforgettable," she says.
 "I've never known anything even remotely similar to it, and it leaves a long-lasting impression on the people who smell it on you."